 - Get Involved and Volunteer

 What is Double Up Food Bucks?
 Fair Food Network’s Double Up Food Bucks program doubles the value of federal Supplemental Nutrition Assistance Program (SNAP or food stamps) benefits spent at participating farmers markets and grocery stores, helping people bring home more fruits and vegetables, while also supporting local farmers.

 How does Double Up work?
-Double Up provides SNAP recipients with a one-to-one match to buy healthy, Michigan grown fruits and vegetables when they use their Bridge Card at participating locations.
+Double Up provides SNAP recipients with a one-to-one match to buy healthy, fresh fruits and vegetables when they use their Bridge Card at participating locations.

 Who qualifies for Double Up?
 It’s easy!
 Anyone receiving SNAP benefits is automatically eligible: if you have a SNAP Bridge Card, you can use this program.